khakhalin/notes/papers/Bojanek2020cyclic.md

 > An interesting statement then: can you fix a halting (truncating) network?
 Like, what is the minimal number of edges to add (or remove?) from a halting network to make it persistent?
 And how to find them?
 Is there a good heuristic?

-> It seems that in this particular paper, they rewired networks randomly (not sure if from scratch every time, or continuously with continuous monitoring), but there was no genetic alrogirhm, and ther was no target rewiring.
+> It seems that in this particular paper, they rewired networks randomly (not sure if from scratch every time, or continuously with continuous monitoring), but there was no genetic alrogirhm, and there was no target rewiring.
+Which may indicate an opportunity.

 # Model